 The pneumococcal antigen test is recommended for patients who are severely ill; have had unsuccessful outpatient antibiotic treatment; or who have pleural effusion, active alcohol abuse, severe liver disease, or asplenia.
 This test is especially useful if adequate sputum samples or blood cultures were not obtained before initiation of antibiotic therapy.
 A positive test can be used to tailor antibiotic therapy, though it does not provide antimicrobial susceptibility.

-COVID-19 test Diagnosis COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more using reverse transcriptase-polymerase chain reaction (RT-PCR) testing of respiratory secretions (nasopharyngeal specimen is preferred) is recommended in patients presenting with pneumonia during the current pandemic.
+COVID-19 test Diagnosis COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more using reverse transcriptase-polymerase chain reaction (RT-PCR) testing of respiratory secretions (nasopharyngeal specimen is preferred) is recommended in patients presenting with pneumonia during the current pandemic.

 Prognosis for Community-Acquired Pneumonia